Emma1066/Retrieval-Augmented-IT-OpenNER/README.md

 ## Demo
 The inferece code are based on [vllm](https://github.com/vllm-project/vllm).

-Please download our fine-tuned models [RA-IT-NER](todo) and [RA-IT-NER-zh](todo) and put them in the model folders before running the demos.
+Please download our fine-tuned models [RA-IT-NER](todo) and [RA-IT-NER-zh](todo) and put them in your model directory before running the demos.

 The following commands for running demos can be found in the bash scripts in [serve](src/serve).